French Language & Culture

 - Eligibility for courses may be subject to a placement exam and/or prerequisites.

-- You will take a French Language and Phonetics course plus 2-6 small lectures at your language level
+- Each semester, you will take a French Language and Phonetics course plus 2-6 small lectures at your language level

 - Credits earned vary according to the policies of your home institution.
 According to ISA policy and possible visa requirements, you must maintain full-time enrollment status, as determined by your home institution, for the duration of the program.